The Liouville property for groups acting on rooted trees: Rooted trees and their automorphisms

 The activity degree can easily be computed by looking at the structure of the Moore diagram.
 A \emph{non-trivial simple cycle} (henceforth, just cycle) in the diagram is a closed oriented path visiting each vertex at most once which visits states other than the trivial state.
 Note that a path is its set of edges, so that it is possible for two distinct cycles to visit the same vertices, and even in the same order.
 The activity is exponential ($d=+\infty$) if and only if some strongly connected component of the Moore diagram contains more than one cycle (in particular $d=+\infty$ whenever two distinct cycles intersect).
 If this is not the case, then there is a partial order on the set of cycles: say that $c\to c'$ if there is an oriented path from some state in $c$ to some state in $c'$.
 The activity degree is then equal to the largest $d\geq 0$ for which there are distinct cycles with $c_d \to c_{d-1} \dots \to c_0$.

+It easily follows from this description that an automaton of bounded activity generates a group of automorphisms of bounded type in the sense of \cref{D: bounded automorphisms}.

-Another diagram associated to an automaton is the \emph{dual Moore Diagram}.
+Another diagram associated to an automaton is the \emph{dual Moore Diagram}, which is a special case of a Schreier graph.
 This is the oriented graph that has the alphabet $X$ as vertex set, and for every $x\in X$ and $a\in A$ there is an oriented edge going from $x$ to $x\cdot\sigma_a$.
-Such an edge is labeled by $(a,a_x)$.
+Such an edge is labelled by $(a,a_x)$.

 The $n$th iteration of the dual Moore diagram is defined to be the oriented graph that has as a vertex set the $n$th level of the tree $\T_m^n$ and for every word $w\in\T_m^n$ and every state $a\in A$ there is an edge going from $w$ to $w\cdot a$.
-Such an edge is labeled by $(a,\, a|_w)$.
+Such an edge is labelled by $(a,\, a|_w)$.
 The $n$th iteration of the dual Moore diagram is thus isomorphic as a graph to the Schreier graphs of $G = \langle A\rangle$ acting on $\T_m^n$ with generating set $A$.
-We will use a similar diagram below (\cref{multi-ascension}).